open-risk/equinox/README.md

 ![Landing Page](docs/source/landing.png)

-To get anything done we need to login! (admin/admin would be the credentials in a local demo instance)
+To get anything done we need to log in! (admin/admin would be the credentials in a local demo instance)

 ![Login Page](docs/source/login.png)

-Once you login successfully you'd be greeted by the admin area
+Once you log in successfully you'd be greeted by the admin area

 ![Admin Page](docs/source/admin.png)